ABRG-Models/AttractorScaffolding/simsj/README.md

 # Implementation coded by Seb James

-This implementation of the model is written in C++, writing out data in text files (comma separated values).
-It has some python scripts for data visualisation.
+This implementation of the Boolean network model is written in C++, writing out data in text files (comma separated values) into the directory data/.
+It has some python scripts for data visualisation in the subdirectory plot/.

+The code is flexible enough to specify 3, 4, 5 or 6 genes for the 'k=n'
+network in which every gene receives input from every other gene, including itself.
+It can also compute an n=k-1 network for 7 genes.
+The number of genes, as well as the choice of k=n-1 or k=n and some other features are set at compile time.

 The code is written in a "procedural C++ style".
 I've used global function definitions and few classes.
 I use some global variables without apology.
-I chose this approach as the program is not large and I consider it to be maintainable in this form.
+There is a cpp file for every program, though some programs are compiled into several binaries, with different #defines resulting in different program behaviour.
+Consult the sim/CMakeLists.txt file for details of the compilation.

 The state space is represented by the type state_t (which is an unsigned char).
 This contains sufficient bits for 4, 5 or 6 genes.
-The genome space is represented by a fixed size array of genosect_t (which is an unsigned int).
+The genome space is represented by a fixed size array of genosect_t (which is set to either an unsigned int or an unsigned long long int at compile time).
 There are N_Genes genosect_t variables in a full genome, but not all bits of each genosect_t may be used.
-2^(N_Genes-1) bits are required in each genosect_t (That's 8 for N_Genes=4, 16 for N_Genes=5 and 32 for N_Genes=6).
+For 'k=n', 2^(N_Genes) bits are required in each genosect_t (That's 16 for N_Genes=4, 32 for N_Genes=5 and 64 for N_Genes=6).

 The code builds using cmake.